 One of the most important parts of Spanish cuisine is tapas which are small plates that are perfect for gatherings and are meant to share.
-Some of our favorite Spanish tapas are gambas al ajillo (garlic shrimp), croquettes, and patatas bravas.
+Some of our favorite Spanish tapas are gambas al ajillo (garlic shrimp), croquettes, garlic mushrooms and patatas bravas.
 Pan con tomate is a Catalan tapa that's so simple yet unbelievably delicious!
 Read on to learn more about this classic Spanish recipe.

 Table Of Contents:

 Originally from Catalonia this Spanish bread is also known as pa amb tomàquet.
 It's a staple in Spanish restaurants and is considered a classic dish.

 I learned about pan con tomate when we first visited Spain a few years ago.
 It was available at every restaurant and each served it in a different way.
 Some restaurants would simply bring you a basket of toasted bread, a few cloves of garlic and a fresh juicy tomato sliced in half to rub on the bread.
 Some other restaurants use freshly grated tomatoes like we have here to make Spanish tomato bread.

 Just like gazpacho, the key to the best pan con tomate is using the best ingredients available: the best tomatoes, the best olive oil and the best bread.